In quick and efficient fashion, Mariners put away Rangers 4-1 for another series victory

 Torrens gave Seattle a 3-0 lead in the fourth inning.
 With one out and runners on first and second, Torrens stayed on a 96-mph fastball from Rangers starter Mike Foltynewicz, sending a long drive over the wall in right field for a three-run homer.

 While Torrens’ homer drove in three runs, Long’s homer an inning later will steal all the highlights.
-The diminutive utility player flashed his unexpected power, attacking a 91-mph fastball from Foltynewicz, unleashing a vicious swing and sending a rocket to right field that bounced off the glass windows of the old Hit It Here Café in the second deck.
+The diminutive utility player flashed his unexpected power, attacking a 91-mph fastball from Foltynewicz, unleashing a vicious swing and sending a rocket to right field that bounced off the glass windows of the Hit It Here Café in the second deck.
+Long gave a long pause after contact, lifting the bat and standing on the plate for a moment.”

+“I knew it was going to stay fair,” he said.
+“I was just enjoying it.”

+Flexen’s only run allowed came in the sixth inning.
+He allowed a pair of hits to lead to some traffic on the bases with two outs.
+Adolis Garcia hit a soft dribbler to the left side of the mound that Flexen couldn’t field cleanly or remain on his feet.
+He tumbled to the turf and appeared angry and disgusted.

 Meanwhile the bullpen trio of Drew Steckenrider, Paul Sewald and Kendall Graveman each worked scoreless innings to preserve the lead.
 Steckenrider and Sewald each got a “hold,” while Graveman picked up his eighth save of the season.